a-langer/nexus-sso/README.md

   nexus.group.nontransitive.privileges.enabled=true
   ```

-  Note that it is sufficient for the user to have "browse" or "read" privilege (either of them) to read files from the repository.
+  Note that it is:
+  * Sufficient for the user to have "browse" or "read" privilege (either of them) to read files from the repository.
+  * Privileges must be granted to the repository itself and to the group repository in which it is a member.

 ## Additional settings (tips and tricks)